utopia-foss/utopia/doc/guides/greenhorn-guide.rst

 You do not know anything about Git, GitLab or the general workflow when working with Utopia?
 You have come to the right place! ✌

 This guide should help you to get to know the basic tools needed to work with Utopia.\ [#fn-1]_ The aim is to show you a selection of most important features and commands you will use most of the time.
-This guide does not intend to show the full range of possibilities, but rather it should be a guide for you to immediately be able to start exploring the Utopia world, and to have one place to look up the most important commands you need.
+This guide does not intend to show the full range of possibilities, but rather it should be a guide for you to immediately be able to start exploring the Utopia world and to have one place to look up the most important commands you need.
 That automatically implies that often we will not go into deeper explanations about how it works.
-As a user you should have a good starting point to explore more on yourself by just trying out or using Google to dive deeper into the topics.
+As a user, you should have a good starting point to explore more on yourself by just trying out or using Google to dive deeper into the topics.

 .. contents::
    :local: